pmndrs/react-three-fiber/readme.md

 #### useRender

-Sometimes you're running effects, postprocessings, etc that need to get updated.
-You can fetch the renderer, the camera, scene, and a render-loop subscribe to do this.
-You can only use these hooks *inside* the Canvas render tree (they're context based)!
+If you're running effects, postprocessings, controls, etc that need to get updated every frame, useRender gives you access to the render-loop.
+You receive the internal state as well, which is the same as what you would get from useThree.

 ```jsx
 import { useRender } from 'react-three-fiber'